 After all, only God can fully complete and satisfy every single one of us, and when we start to look for other sources of completion, identity, worth and satisfaction either than God, things don't work out.

 God is the one who completes people (Colossians 2:10), not us.
 God is the only one who can fully satisfy us, not anyone else.

-So, wanting a relationship for the sake of feeling more complete in the said relationship is really a risky and futile thing to do, in my perspective, seeing that God is the only one who can truly complete and satisfy us, for there is no greater treasure and most satisfying being than Him.
+So, wanting a relationship for the sake of feeling more complete in the said relationship is really a risky and futile thing to do, seeing that God is the only one who can truly complete and satisfy us, for there is no greater treasure and most satisfying being than Him.